VedantKale106/Global_Insights/README.md

 # Global Insights

-Welcome to [Vedant Kale](mailto:vedant.kale22@pccoepune.org) !
+Welcome to [Global Insights](https://global-insights.onrender.com/) !
 This Streamlit web application allows you to explore and compare key socio-economic and demographic indicators across different countries.
 Whether you're interested in GDP, life expectancy, CO2 emissions, or more, this app provides insightful visualizations to help you understand global trends.

 ## Features